MoserMichael/python-obj-system/decorator.md

     return forward_func_call(_func)

 ```
-calling without parameters
-this declaration first calls the LimitCalls2 function with function argument set to dec\_three\_from\_me
+Calling without parameters: this declaration first calls the LimitCalls2 function with function argument set to the argument function dec\_three\_from\_me.
 LimitCalls2 then calls the nested function forward\_fun\_call, and returns the initialised wrapper, which is then assigned to dec\_three\_from\_me variable.